-Theme: Environment and Liveability

-Goal E4: Lessen the City's Impact on the environment through its buildings, infrastructure, services and targets, such as zero emissions by 2040, and empower the community to live sustainably.

-Goal L2: Plan and deliver projects and services in a sustainable way.

-Work together to deliver the best outcomes for the community by managing our resources in a financially sustainable way.

-Provide the community with useful information about Council's policies, services
+- Theme: Environment and Liveability - Goal E4: Lessen the City's Impact on the environment through its buildings, infrastructure, services and targets, such as zero emissions by 2040, and empower the community to live sustainably. - Theme: Leadership and Governance - Goal L2: Plan and deliver projects and services in a sustainable way.
+Work together to deliver the best outcomes for the community by managing our resources in a financially sustainable way. - Goal L4: Communicate in a clear and transparent way.
+Provide the community with useful information about Council's policies, services and events and advise the community of engagement outcomes.